Unitarizing non-relativistic scattering: Partial-wave bounds and self-energy kernel from unitarity

 \section{Partial-wave bounds and self-energy kernel from unitarity}

 Setting $\SS = \ID + \im \TT$, as is standard, the unitarity of the $\SS$ matrix, $\SS\SS^\dagger = \SS^\dagger\SS = \mathbbm{1}$, implies

-We shall use this relation in two ways: first, to reproduce the known constraints on partial-wave amplitudes and cross sections for elastic and inelastic processes; and second, to predict the contribution to the self-energy kernel generated by inelastic processes~\cite{Flores:2024sfy}.
+We shall use this relation in two ways: first, to reproduce the known constraints on partial-wave amplitudes and cross-sections for elastic and inelastic processes; and second, to predict the contribution to the self-energy kernel generated by inelastic processes~\cite{Flores:2024sfy}.
 For the latter purpose, the $\TT$-matrix will be evaluated at general kinematics that do not necessarily satisfy the on-shell conditions.
-While asymptotic states obey on-shell conditions, we can use the operator relation \eqref{eq:Unitarity_Tmatrix} to compute or constrain off-shell Green's functions or interaction kernels.
+While asymptotic states obey on-shell conditions, the operator relation \eqref{eq:Unitarity_Tmatrix} implies constraints on the analytic continuation of amplitudes or kernels; in particular it determines their anti-Hermitian part through sums over on-shell intermediate states.
 Our analysis in this section largely follows Ref.~\cite{Flores:2024sfy}, but we provide additional details and clarify the conjugation properties of the interaction kernel.